← All guides

 Share this linePinterestTwitter

-What you'll actually need to gather: a copy of your marriage certificate, proof you've lived in the state long enough to file there (a utility bill or lease works), and a simple agreement that covers anything you share.
+What you'll actually need to gather: a copy of your marriage certificate, proof you've lived in the state long enough to file there (a utility bill or lease usually works), and a simple agreement that covers anything you share.
 The lease, a car, a joint account, debts.
-If you own nothing together, that agreement is one page.
+If you own nothing together, that agreement is basically one page.

 Filing first does not make you the villain.
 It just means you were the one who finally opened the tab.